sparkle-devs/sparkle/README.md

 ## History
 In 2025, @codingisfun2831t started work on a piece of software called [Snap!Mods](https://forum.snap.berkeley.edu/t/snap-mods/20347).
 Later on, they started work on a successor project, named [Crackle](https://github.com/CrackleTeam/CrackleSDK).

-At this point, @pppdud began writing the first version of Sparkle (which mostly took code from Crackle and simplified the UI), now known as `sparkle-old`.
+Shortly after, @pppdud began writing the first version of Sparkle (which mostly took code from Crackle and simplified the UI), now known as `sparkle-old`.
 After getting frustrated by the rapid pace of development at Crackle, he refocused and started attempting to send his changes upstream.

 On March 24th, 2026, @pppdud, @codingisfun2831t, and @e016 discussed the future of Crackle.
 The owner at that point, @tethrarxitet, was inactive, so the other developers agreed to create a new fork, which is now known as the modern-day Sparkle.